 I purchased this game when it was released in 2012, but I only played it for a few days before other games captured my attention.
-So at the time, I didn’t really have a chance to really sink my teeth into the title.
-For this playthrough, I erased my old savegame and started over from the beginning.
+So at the time, I didn’t really have a chance to really sink my teeth into it.
+For this playthrough, I erased my old savegame and started over from the beginning – experiencing the game anew.

 Admittedly, the storyline above may seem a bit confusing.
 In fact, I was quite confused by it when starting the game.
 But eventually, things start to piece together and by the end of the game, it’s quite impressive just how much sense everything makes.
 Trust me on this one.
 Regardless, if you played the original Final Fantasy XIII, you can probably already tell just by the story alone, this is a very different game.